xbeat/Machine-Learning/README.md

 Gradients are fundamental to deep learning, representing the direction of steepest increase in a function.
 They are crucial for optimizing neural networks through backpropagation.

+## Resetting DataFrame Index in Python

+Basic DataFrame Index Reset

+The reset\_index() method in pandas allows you to reset the index of a DataFrame back to a default integer index, starting from 0.
+This is particularly useful when you've filtered, sorted, or manipulated your data and want to restore sequential numbering.

 ## Python Raw Strings and Recursion

 Introduction to Raw Strings